About this site:

 - Evaluations for hormones, top surgery (chest reconstructive surgery) and Genital Reassignment Surgery (Gender Confirming surgery)

-- PhD level Second Opinion Evaluation letters for surgery and possible insurance coverage via Skype, FaceTime or Zoom or in-office
+- PhD level Second Opinion Evaluation letters for surgery and possible insurance coverage via Skype, FaceTime or Zoom.

 - Skype, FaceTime or Zoom consultation for Individuals